How to refuse treatment

 It is also known as a living will or advance directive, but the legal name is advance decision to refuse treatment.

-Living wills are legally binding in England and Wales.
-They are not legally binding in Scotland and Northern Ireland but are often recognised and followed by doctors.
+Living wills are legally binding in England and Wales, and in Northern Ireland.
+They are not legally binding in Scotland but should be taken into account by doctors.

 Regardless of where you live, it is always best to have your wishes clearly written down so your doctor knows about any treatments you do not want to be given.